asimov-platform/package-metrics/README.md

 # package-metrics

-Tracks daily download stats from PyPI, RubyGems, and Crates.io.
-Outputs CSVs and uploads them to Supabase for analysis.
+This repository automates the daily collection of package download statistics from PyPI, RubyGems, and Crates.io.
+It stores the data as timestamped CSV files and uploads them to Supabase Storage for long-term access and future metrics analysis.